|Jordan's Foreign Minister [Image Source]|

 - While you are not to blame for this, we noticed what the JO24 report on your speech said about Ahlam Tamimi.
 It's sadly typical of the chronically inaccurate journalism emanating from other sources in your country.
 Tamimi, it wrongly states, is "accused of involvement in an attack that killed two US citizens in 2001".
 Accused?
 Tamimi proudly boasts she did it, and was convicted by a tribunal of three Israeli judges who sentenced her to sixteen terms of life imprisonment.
 JO24 says it was 16 years which isn't close to the truth (but might be a translation error).
 But in any event, she was out of prison as a result of the catastrophic Shalit Deal after just eight years.

 - And while it's true that she is charged by the US with killing just two US citizens - our daughter and the pregnant daughter of our dear friends the Haymans - the number of lives Tamimi extinguished, including the non-US citizens among them, is 16.
-One of those is a young mother who has been lying unconscious in all the years since then.
+One of those is a young mother, a US citizen, who has been lying unconscious in all the years since then.

 - Thanks to very uncharacteristic and misplaced Hashemite tolerance, Tamimi had her own television program called Breezes of the Free or in Arabic “نسيم الأحرار” [background: "6-May-12: What lies behind freedom of the Palestinian Arab press?"], produced by Hamas and recorded unhindered, week after week, in the Jordanian capital between 2012 and 2016.
 From there it was beamed literally throughout the world, everywhere that Arabic speaking audiences were found.
 This turned Tamimi into a global celebrity.
 As you know.